 Family income is also a factor in Futures' eligibility.
-In 2011 income guidelines are as follows: family of two, yearly income should be no more than $29,140, for a family of three the limit is $36,620, and for a family of four, it is $44,100.
-Please keep in mind that there is some room for flexibility.
+In 2015 income guidelines are as follows: For a family of two, annual income should be no more than $31,460; for a family of three the limit is $39,580; and, for a family of four the limit is $47,700.
+For larger families add $8120 per person.
+Please keep in mind that there is some flexibility

 The coordinator is another level of support for your child.
 She meets with students regularly to talk about how to prepare for college.
 Groups talk about grades, careers, responsibility, vocabulary lists, college selection and much more.
 When your child is a junior and senior preparing to go to college, Futures will guide him or her through all the steps: considering careers and majors, PSATs, SATs, selecting colleges, completing applications, and filling out financial aid forms.